 Early language development (typical and atypical) in bilingual (Spanish-English) children; multicultural issues in language learning; nonlinguistic factors in language development.

-Dr. Barbara Conboy is an ASHA-certified speech-language pathologist with specialty training in early language and bilingualism.
-Dr. Conboy has professional experience working in public schools, Head Start programs, community and university clinics, hospitals, and private practice.
-In her research she uses a combination of behavioral-experimental, observational, parent-report, and event-related brain potential (ERP) methods to study linguistic and nonlinguistic cognitive factors in early language learning and processing, focusing on dual-language learners (simultaneous and sequential bilingual learners of Spanish and English) in the U.S. and monolingual Spanish-learning infants and young children in Mexico.
-She has published several peer-reviewed articles and book chapters on her work with infants, toddlers, preschoolers, and school-age children, and co-authored the Spanish version of the MacArthur-Bates Communicative Development Inventory, a widely used parent report questionnaire for measuring language skills in infants and toddlers.
-Dr. Conboy is especially interested in improving language services to young children from bilingual and non-English-speaking backgrounds.
+Dr. Barbara Conboy is a Professor of Communication Sciences and Disorders, coordinator of the Specialty Certificate in Bilingual Speech-Language Pathology: Spanish Language Focus and current director of the interdisciplinary undergraduate program in Latin American Studies.
+Dr. Conboy is an ASHA-certified speech-language pathologist with specialty training in early language and bilingualism and has professional experience working in public schools, Head Start programs, community and university clinics, hospitals, and private practice, where she has focused on improving language services to young children from bilingual and non-English-speaking backgrounds.
+In her research, she has used a combination of behavioral-experimental, observational, parent-report, and event-related brain potential (ERP) methods to study linguistic and nonlinguistic cognitive factors in early language learning and processing.
+Her research has focused on dual-language learners (simultaneous and sequential bilingual learners) of Spanish and English in the U.S. and of Spanish and Kaqchikel Mayan in Guatemala, and monolingual Spanish-learning infants and young children in Mexico and Guatemala.
+Since 2011, she has taught an interdisciplinary mixed undergraduate/graduate May term travel course in Guatemala.
+She has published peer-reviewed articles and book chapters on her work with infants, toddlers, preschoolers, and school-age children, and co-authored the Spanish version of the MacArthur-Bates Communicative Development Inventory, a widely used parent report questionnaire for measuring language skills in infants and toddlers.

 CDIS 307 Language Development